techmindorg/PALcolour/README.md

 Initial upload is just the core .cpp file (to expedite forking into another project), though in the coming week or two I hope to upload the native Borland C++ Builder v6.0 project and supporting files.

+I fully acknowledge that the code as-supplied is very much "proof of principle" quality.
+It's evolved over 20 years.
+It's not elegant code, it's barely structured, and has next to no error-checking (which is partly why I'm holding back on uploading the whole project just yet).
+But it does do quite a nice job of decoding colour.

 ## Author
 PALcolour is written and maintained by William Andrew Steer.